aristanetworks/cloudvision-python/examples/Connector/README.md

 ---

 The `get_intf_status.py` is an example on how to get the status of all the interfaces of a device.
 The below example get the link status, however other states can be read from the same path such as `operStatus`, `autonegCapabilities`, `burnedInAddr` (the mac address of the interface), `mtu` and many others.
 For more details visit the Telemetry Browser in the CloudVision UI.
+It also creates a report about how many interfaces are up and down (including the Management interface).

 ```
 python3 get_intf_status.py --apiserver 10.83.12.79:8443 --auth=token,~/go79/token.txt,~/go79/cvp.crt --deviceId JPE17182435